You have a groundbreaking idea. You’re probably wondering whether it’s going to be a hit.

 When you choose a car, there are no better or worse solutions.
 It all depends on your needs, context, and budget.

-On the other hand, it happens that the client already has a finished product, all its elements and features work, and to create a completely new product, we just need to rearrange them and add some code.
-It is then a more reasonable option.
+On the other hand, it happens that the client already has a finished product.
+All the elements and features work, and to create an entirely new product, we only need to rearrange them and add some code.
+It's then a more reasonable option.

-Integrating with existing software sounds easy on the surface- after all, many SaaS applications do it all the time, and services like IFTTT and Zapier make it look easy.
-But integrations are a thorny topic for MVPs for a number of reasons.
+After all, many SaaS applications do it all the time, and services like IFTTT and Zapier make it look easy.
+Integrations are a thorny topic for MVPs though, and for several reasons.